andreasonny83/angular2-cookie-law/projects/angular2-cookie-law/README.md

 | --- | --- |
 | string | null |

-If set to a Font awesome Icon e.g. "fa-window-close" it will replace the standard SVG with the Font awesome Icon.
+If set to a Font awsome Icon e.g. "fa-window-close" it will replace the standard SVG with the Font awsome Icon.

 ###### Example